dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 # Issues developing bcc tool

-In moving from the `bpftrace` prototype to a fully-fledged bcc-based python tool, inevitably I ran into some issues. `bpftrace` does a lot of smart stuff under the hood, and basically does the equivalent of writing these C-based segments of the eBPF probes for you, using LLVM IR (intermediate representation).
+In moving from the `bpftrace` prototype to a fully-fledged `bcc`-based Python tool, inevitably there were some issues. `bpftrace` does a lot of smart stuff under the hood, and basically does the equivalent of writing these C-based segments of the eBPF probes for you, using LLVM IR (intermediate representation).

-In moving to writing the raw C to generate the eBPF code myself, I ran into a couple of hiccups as I hit rough edges that weren't as friendly as the faculties that `bpftrace` provides in its higher-level tracing language.
+In moving to writing the raw C to generate the eBPF code, there were a couple of hiccups as in the form of rough edges that aren't as friendly as the faculties that `bpftrace` provides in its higher-level tracing language.

 ## Debugging